 In regards to your cover letter, it must be personalised for the job you’re applying for, meaning you need to read the job description carefully.
 Even go as far as researching the organisation’s values so you can incorporate them into your cover letter.
 In addition to this, you need to portray your passion for that job and your eagerness to work for that company through the cover letter as well.
 If you struggle to do this, then perhaps this job isn’t for you.
 The more you can align yourself and the cover letter with the organisation and the job description, along with a strong resume, the greater potential you’ll have to get through to the interview process.

-I would also suggest having your friends and family check over your resume before then investing in having a professional review it.
-For example, what’s a $149 investment to have a professional critically-analyse your resume and improve it for you if it could get you the $40k a year job?
-Exactly.
+It is also suggested to have your friends and family check over your resume before then investing in having a professional review it.
+For example, what’s a £149 investment to have a professional critically analyse your resume and improve it for you if it could get you the £40k a year job?
 So, consider using a resume writing service such as ResumeWriters.com

 Action tip – The resume should be concise, well designed, and with your key information standing out.
 The cover letter should be aligned with the job description, the company’s values and objectives, and it should also display your passion to work there.

 Whilst these 3 tips are essential, there are also 12 other crucial tips you need to know if you’re to even have a chance of getting your dream S&C job; make sure you understand every single one and give yourself the best possible chance of succeeding.